A Christian voice is a Christian articulating a Christian perspective on issues.

 We do not need religion in politics.
 We have it already and it does not work.
 Most of it is false religion.

 We need more Christians in politics.
 We have them already but they have not been effective.

 We need Christian voices in politics.
 We have not had this and this is what the Scottish Christian Party offers.

 You can watch and listen here to evidence given to the European Scrutiny Committee that the Brexit negotiations were hindered by “an atmosphere of reluctance to leave … that suffuses the entire approach” of Remainers among Government officials.

-Similarly, without Christian politicians, there is ‘a reluctance to take on issues in a Christian manner’ and this ‘suffuses the entire approach’ of your MP.
+Similarly, without politicians speaking with a Christian voice, there is ‘a reluctance to take on issues in a Christian manner’ and this ‘suffuses the entire approach’ of your MP.